 - 0.7% if the company’s capital is between 300,001 Dinars to 400,000 Dinars

 - 0.6% if the company’s capital is between 400,001 Dinars to 500,000 Dinars

 - 0.5% if the company capital is 500,001 Dinars to 1 million Dinars and above.

 The applicant company will then need to publish the company’s constitution in a legal journal i.e. the Bulletin of Legal Announcements It charges 48 Dinar per line and normally takes 1 day.

 The applicant company will file the company registration with the CNRC within 2 months of company formation.
 The registration fees are –

 - 9,120 Dinars if the company capital is between 30,001 Dinars to 100,000 Dinars

 - 9,520 Dinars if the company’s capital is between 100,001 Dinars to 300,000 Dinars

 - 9,760 Dinars if the company’s capital is more than 300,000 Dinars

-Our information will help to know how to register a limited liability company in Algeria as foreigner (LLC registration or joint stock).
-Do not hesitate to contact us for any assistance of registering new business in Algeria under guide of foreign direct investment (FDI) policy.
+Our information will help to know how to register a limited liability company in Algeria as a foreigner (LLC registration or joint stock).
+Do not hesitate to contact us for any assistance in registering a new business in Algeria under the guide of foreign direct investment (FDI) policy.